bughi04/BTrees/README.md

 ![Java](https://img.shields.io/badge/Java-22-orange.svg)
 ![JavaFX](https://img.shields.io/badge/JavaFX-22.0.1-blue.svg)
 ![Maven](https://img.shields.io/badge/Maven-Build-red.svg)
+> **Note**: This project was developed with AI assistance as a learning and development tool, alongside traditional programming methods.

 ## Overview

 This project implements a complete B-Tree data structure from scratch with an intuitive GUI that visualizes tree operations in real-time using Graphviz.
 Built to demonstrate understanding of advanced data structures and algorithms.

-**Note:** This project was developed with AI assistance to accelerate development and explore best practices in JavaFX application architecture.

 ## Features